RobinKwong/robinkwong.github.io/_posts/2017-04-16-exploratorium.md

 This is a design that prioritises exploration over pedagogy.
 The 'so what', which is given primacy in most news storytelling, is the *least* prioritised aspect of the exhibit.

-By establishing a design pattern and sticking to it, the Exploratorium helps lower the cognitive load of engaging with any subsequent exhibit That is generally not the case with most interactive news stories &mdash; just because you've once learnt how to use an interactive calculator published by the FT, for example, doesn't mean that it'll be easier for you to learn how to use the next one.
+By establishing a design pattern and sticking to it, the Exploratorium helps lower the cognitive load of engaging with each subsequent exhibit.
+That is generally not the case with most interactive news stories &mdash; just because you've once learnt how to use an interactive calculator published by the FT, for example, doesn't mean that it'll be easier for you to learn how to use the next one.

 ## A sense of safety

 People are risk adverse.
 We don't like to be shown to be ignorant or wrong.
-If we want people to engage with new things, we have to provide them with a sense of safety.
+If designers want people to engage with new things, they have to provide them with a sense of safety.

 Frank Oppenheimer emphasised that "no one ever failed a science museum".
 The exploratorium ensures that by creating a space where it is the social norm to explore, experiment, and even to fail.
 Initially hesitant visitors become less so when they see others playing with the exhibits.